 Against the background of increasing and fervent scientific discovery, Stephen began working on the basic laws that govern the universe – the field he had been obsessed with since he was a young schoolboy.
 Since their first meeting in 1965, Stephen and Roger Penrose had many discussions about singularity theorems which culminated in their joint paper in 1970.
 In that paper, Stephen showed that Einstein’s general theory of relativity implied space and time would have a beginning in the Big Bang and an end in black holes.
 Together, Hawking and Penrose developed a singularity theorem proving this theory and this led to Stephen’s ensuing fascination with black holes.
-His subsequent work in this area laid the foundations for today’s understanding the universe and how it began.
+His subsequent work in this area laid the foundations for today’s understanding of the universe and how it began.

 The 1970s were a prolific period of work.
 In 1970, shortly after the birth of his daughter and in a ‘eureka’ moment, Stephen realized, almost in an instant: